-Continuous professional learning has consistently been a Manzanita priority.
-The LEA has a rich history of high level teacher PD, including Columbia University (Lucy Calkins), The Reading Recovery Program (Mount St. Mary's), Finland (VisitEDUfinn), and the Ron Clark Academy (Essential 55 rules), AVID (Summer Institute), PBIS, and SELPA behavioral and reading training.
-This goal was developed in conjunction with the school's academic achievement and support goals as well as the LEA priority.
+Professional development learning has consistently been a Manzanita priority.
+The LEA has a rich history of high level teacher PD, including Columbia University (Lucy Calkins), The Reading Recovery Program (Mount St. Mary's), Finland (VisitEDUfinn), the Ron Clark Academy (Essential 55 rules), AVID (Summer Institute), Ruby Payne Poverty Frameworks, Science of Reading, PBIS, and SELPA behavioral and reading training.
+This goal was developed in conjunction with the school's academic achievement and support goals as well as an LEA priority.
 The community is in collective agreement that, as a Charter school and school of choice, all staff need access to high quality training and professional development.
-The actions below focus on professional learning designed to improve our academic programs for all students, with a focus on students with disabilities, socio-economically disadvantaged students, and English Learners.
+The actions below focus on professional learning designed to improve academic programs for all students, with a focus on students with disabilities, socio-economically disadvantaged students, and English Learners.
 The related metrics will help us evaluate the effectiveness and implementation status of our efforts.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 % of teachers participating with instructional coaching will report the support was valuable Baseline data will be established in Year 1 40% of MPCS teachers participated in instructional coaching with the LEA's part time TOSA and reported satisfaction with mentoring services in the areas of essential standards tracking, reading intervention, and small group instructional practices.
-95% of teachers participating in instructional coaching will report the support was valuable
+100% of MPCS teachers participated in instructional coaching with the LEA's part-time TOSA and reported satisfaction with the organizational strategies and work collectively conducted in the areas of intervention tracking, grouping, and small 95% of teachers participating in instructional coaching will report the support was valuable